Chickenpox (Varicella)

 How Does Chickenpox Spread?

-Chickenpox spreads easily through:
+Chickenpox virus spreads easily through:

 • Respiratory droplets from coughing or sneezing